e2tha-e/template-engine-comparison/README.md

 functional programming would play out in the real world of deadlines and profit margins.
 In the case of Feplet, functional programming turns out to be more verbose than imperative programming.
-It isn't the way most people are introduced to programming, so the functional code could also be hard to follow for the uninitiated.
+It isn't the way most people are introduced to programming, so the functional code could be hard to follow for the uninitiated.

 However, the functional paradigm wasn't just tacked on willy-nilly.
 For Feplet,